Doxense/foundationdb-dotnet-client/README.md

 ## Using Dependency Injection

-While you can use the binding without dependency injection, it's simple to register the `IFdbDatabaseProvider` service with the DI container and inject it into any controller, razor page, or other service that needs to query the database.
+While you can use the binding without dependency injection, it is very easy to register the `IFdbDatabaseProvider` service with the DI container and inject it into any controller, razor page, or other service that needs to query the database.

-You can either manually setup the services, in which case you will need to provide a valid set of settings (API level, root path, ...) as well as copy a valid `fdb.cluster` file so that the process can connect to an existing FoundationDB cluster.
+You can decide to manually configure the database connection, in which case you will need to provide a valid set of settings (API level, root path, ...) as well as copy a valid `fdb.cluster` file so that the process can connect to an existing FoundationDB cluster.

-Alternatively, you can use __.NET Aspire__ to automatically setup a local FoundationDB Docker container, and inject the correct connection string.
+Alternatively, you can use the __.NET Aspire__ integration to automatically setup a local FoundationDB Docker container, and inject the correct connection string.

 ### Manual configuration